Prabal-Srivastava/Prabal-Srivastava/README.md

 I am a recent graduate with a Bachelor's in Computer Applications (BCA) and a passion for exploring and implementing emerging technologies.
 My primary areas of expertise include **Linux**, **Networking** (e.g., SSH protocols, SMTP, HTTPD server), and **AWS** services (such as EC2, S3, AWS CloudWatch, and Lambda Functions).

-With a focus on **cloud computing**, **automation**, and **security**, I enjoy problem-solving and creating innovative solutions to complex challenges.
+With focus on **cloud computing**, **automation**, and **security**, I enjoy problem-solving and creating innovative solutions to complex challenges.
 I am committed to continuous learning and staying updated with the latest industry trends.
 Currently, I am expanding my skill set in **DevOps** and **AWS** to further enhance my technical capabilities.

 I am open to collaboration on projects related to **Python**, **Linux**, **AWS**, and **Automation**.